SeanTangney/p-j_tangney/README.md

     - All content was written by the developer.
     - Colours were chosen to match this companys existing colour scheme.
     - Some principles learned in the [Love Running Project](https://seantangney.github.io/Love_running/) were used here.
+    - Flex and Float principles were learned from [CoderCoder](https://coder-coder.com/display-divs-side-by-side/)
 3. Media
     - All images used (except for homebond image) belong to the Pat and Joe Tangney Building Contractord Ltd.
     - The homebond image used was taken from [here](https://www.clipartmax.com/png/middle/178-1788043_alternative-homebond-logo.png).
 All construction businesses that work in conjuction with homebond have a right to display the homebond logo.
+    - Social media icons used in the footer are from [Font Awesome](https://fontawesome.com/v5.15/icons?d=gallery&p=1)
 ## Akcknowlegements
-    -Tutor support at Code Institute for their help and guidance.
+    1. Tutor support at Code Institute for their help and guidance.
-    -My mentor for continuous helpful feedback.
+    2. My mentor for continuous helpful feedback.